 Connect the open source telemetry engine VAST with Threat Bus, the open source threat intelligence dissemination layer

-expected that applications register themselves at the bus.
-Since VAST cannot do
+that applications register themselves at the bus.
+Since VAST cannot do so on its

 The application provides a thin layer around PyVAST, VAST's Python CLI bindings.
 It facilitates message exchange between Threat Bus and a VAST instance.